muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 -   **ImJoy** annotation files: positions of cells.

 ## Summary of analysis workflow

-For each RNA, we determine the closest distance of an RNA to a membrane.
-For each cells, the number of close RNAs is summarized as a distance histogram.
-To account that for larger distances, the area that can contain RNAs is larger, this histogram will be normalized, by this area.
+For each RNA, the closest distance of an RNA to any of the regions is calculated.
+The user can then define the spacing of the zones around each region.
+For each region, the number of RNAs per zone is computed.
+Additionally, the number of pixels in each zone, i.e. it's area is calculated.
+If required, this can be used to normalized the RNA counts, i.e. to account for the fact that zones that are further away will have a larger area and thus more chance to have RNAs in them.

 ## Required tools